nhsconnect/gpconnect/index.md

 [![Semver](http://img.shields.io/badge/semver-2.0.0-yellow.svg)](http://semver.org/spec/v2.0.0.html){:target="_blank" class="no_icon"} [![License](http://img.shields.io/:license-apache2-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank" class="no_icon"}
 {% endcomment %}

-Frog In partnership with principal GP clinical system suppliers, GP Connect has developed a set of FHIR&reg; API specifications that make data from different clinical systems available to clinicians when and where they need it.
+In partnership with principal GP clinical system suppliers, GP Connect has developed a set of FHIR&reg; API specifications that make data from different clinical systems available to clinicians when and where they need it.

+GP Connect supports the development of products that use the clinical data made available by our APIs.

+Each specification has a dual objective:

+* to show consumer suppliers how to connect to the APIs from their applications
+* to show provider suppliers how to develop APIs that connect to their clinical data

-The specifications are grouped into separate [capabilities](/overview_priority_capabilities.html), so that authorised users in different care settings can, for example:
+The specifications are arranged by version number and grouped into separate [capabilities](/overview_priority_capabilities.html), so that authorised users in different care settings can, for example:

 * view a patient’s GP practice record
 *	manage GP appointments
 * import or download medication and allergies information

-GP Connect supports the development of products that use the clinical data made available by our APIs.
-This specification contains all the technical resources you need to connect between your system and GP data.
+The specification you are currently reading has [these capabilities](overview_priority_capabilities.html).

+To find out about other specifications, visit the [specification directory](https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers).

 ## Audience ##
 We have identified three main customer types: